cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/_index.md

 alwaysopen = false
 +++

-This section describes potential ways to get familiar with Cloudify, deploying a trial server or leveraging Cloudify's hosted trial service, as well as a set of training examples covering the Cloudify basic scenarios and common infrastructure services.
+This section describes potential ways to get familiar with Cloudify - leveraging Cloudify's hosted trial service, deploying a Cloudify Premium trial server or downloading the Community version.
+It further describes a set of training examples covering the Cloudify basic scenarios and common infrastructure services.

 {{%children style="h3" description="true"%}}

 ___
-By downloading Cloudify, you agree to the [End User License Agreement](https://cloudify.co/license).
-Read about the differences between our [Cloudify versions](https://cloudify.co/product/community-enterprise-editions).
+Check out the different [trial and deployment options](https://cloudify.co/download).